athinanyen/Web-Developmet/README.md

 * atl(keep it pressed) + put cursor somewhere else = makes multiple cursors
 * up and down arrow - it will show you the previous commands in git bash
 * tab = autocompletes the file name in git bash
-* display = it takes up padding and margin but height and width doesn't affect it.(takes up content space)
+* inline = takes up padding and margin but height and width doesn't affect it.(takes up content space)
+* block = takes up padding, margin, height and width.(takes up whole line space)
+* inline-block = mixture of inline and block using height and width. (takes up content space)